-Unpaid or Withheld Wages: Claims investigation for kickback of wages, and appropriation of tips.
+Unpaid or Withheld Wages: Claims investigation for unpaid wages, including illegal deductions or charges, kickback of wages, and appropriation of tips.
 We attempt to collect on valid wage claims.

 Unpaid Wage Supplements or Fringe Benefits: The Division attempts to collect for valid claims for unpaid wage supplements that employers have agreed to provide to their workers.
 Wage supplements include pay owed for: